ntua-el20614/ntuaflix/backend/README.md

 # **NtuaFlix Backend**
-This directory contains the backend code for NtuaFlix, a platform designed to provide information related to movies and series.
+This directory contains the backend code for NtuaFlix.
 It provides a RESTful APIs for data management and user authentication.

 ## **Getting Started**
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will let you run the backend of the project on your local machine for development and testing purposes.

-### **Prerequisites**
-- Node.js
-- npm
-- MySQL Workbench

 ### **Installing**
 - Navigate to backend directory and run the command: